VKappaKV/Project-RedCrossToken/README.md

 # Project-RedCrossToken

-A new donation system for fully transparent spending of donation money on the Algorand Blockchain
+A new donation system for fully transparent spending of donation money on the Algorand Blockchain.

+This project is created only to showcase the concept for this use case, any reference is purely used to give an example.

 ## Introduction